Statistical properties of Lorenz like flows, recent developments and perspectives: Ergodic theoretic results for the geometric Lorenz attractor

 The uniform contraction along the stable leaves implies that the \emph{time averages of two orbits on the same stable leaf under the first return map are uniformly close} for all big enough iterates.
 If $P:S\to[-1,1]$ is the projection along stable leaves \begin{lemma} For $\vfi:U\supset\Lambda\to\RR$ continuous and bounded, $\epsilon>0$ and $\vfi(x)=\int_0^{r(x)}\psi(x,t)\,dt$, there exists $\zeta:[-1,1]\setminus\cS\to\RR$ with logarithmic growth near $\cS$ such that $ \Big\{\big|\frac1n S_n^{R}\vfi-\mu(\vfi)\big|>2\epsilon\Big\}$ is contained in

 \end{lemma} Hence in this setting it is enough to study the quotient map $f$ to get information about deviations for the Poincar\'e return map.
 Coupled with the main result we are then able to deduce

-\begin{corollary} Let $X^t$ be a flow on $\RR^3$ exhibiting a Lorenz or a geometric Lorenz attractor with trapping region $U$.
+\begin{corollary} Let $X^t$ be a flow on $\RR^3$ exhibiting a geometric Lorenz attractor with trapping region $U$.
 Denoting by $\leb$ the normalized restriction of the Lebesgue volume measure to $U$, $\psi:U\to\RR$ a bounded continuous function and $\mu$ the unique physical measure for the attractor, then for any given $\epsilon>0$

 Moreover for any compact $K\subset U$ such that $\mu(K)<1$ we have

 \end{corollary}